CUBRID/cubrid-manual/en/sql/catalog.rst

 dual
 ----

 The dual class is a one-row, one-column table that is used as a dummy table.
-It is used to select a constant, expression or pseudo column such as SYS_DATE or USER.
+It is used to select a constant, expression, or pseudo column such as SYS_DATE or USER.
 Pseudo columns can be provided as functions in CUBRID.
 More details and examples are in :ref:`operators-and-functions`.
 However, it is not mandatory to have FROM clause when selecting a constant, expression, or pseudo column because dual class will be referenced automatically.
-Like other System Catalog Classes, dual class is created to be owned by dba and dba can only execute SELECT operations.
-Unlike other System Catalog Classes, however, any user can execute SELECT operation on dual class.
+Like other system catalog classes, dual class is created to be owned by dba and dba can only execute SELECT operation.
+Unlike other system catalog classes, however, any user can execute SELECT operation on dual class.

 +--------------------+---------------+----------------------------------------------------------+
 |   Attribute Name   |   Data Type   |   Description                                            |